bhaveshverma32/EEG-and-Eye-tracking-based-BCI/README.md

 # Hybrid BCI using Wireless EEG and Eye Tracking for Web Access

 <img src="Images/BCIstructure.png" alt="ApriltagScreen" width="300"/>
-*Place a relevant header image or a banner related to the research here.*

 **Authors**: Bhavesh K Verma, Ravichander Janapati, Rakesh Sengupta